navikt/nav-dekoratoren/README.md

 To get partytown to work locally, you need to run `npm run partytown` and build the application once.

+---

+## Styling

+Styling documentation.

+_trouble shooting_:

+- If you're having trouble with design tokens not being loaded, it may be because your element is not in the scope of the elements defined in postcss.config.js [prefixer configuration](https://github.com/navikt/decorator-next/blob/main/packages/client/postcss.config.js)

 ### Resources

 - [Typescript documentation for Bun](https://bun.sh/docs/typescript)